 Approximately 35% of Americans are likely to lose their homes in the near future if the government fails to intervene.
 Meanwhile, history has taught us that Wall Street thrives in times like these and is ready to grab up our land and homes when the foreclosure moratorium is lifted.
 To prevent Wall Street firms from creating artificial scarcities like they did in 2008 by buying thousands of homes and keeping them vacant, Sen. Nancy Skinner introduced SB 1079 to reduce land grabs resulting from foreclosure auctions.

-Background: SB 1079 was introduced earlier this year by Sen. Nancy Skinner to reduce land grabs resulting from foreclosures auctions.
-On August 10th, a significant new section was added to the bill that gives it some actual teeth, and it could be a huge win for tenants, land trusts, local governments, and real estate cooperatives.
-In brief, if a home is not purchased at auction by someone who will be living in the home (i.e., it’s purchased by profiteers who plan to flip it or manage it as a rental), then there will be a 45-day hold period in which tenants, potential owner-occupants, nonprofits, cooperatives, and others (see detail) can purchase the property by either matching or exceeding the auction’s winning bid.
-On August 30th, the Assembly passed the bill; On August 31st, the Senate passed it!
+We helped add a significant new section to the bill that gives it some actual teeth, and it could be a huge win for tenants, land trusts, local governments, and real estate cooperatives.
+In brief, if a home is not purchased at auction by someone who will be living in the home (i.e., it’s purchased by profiteers who plan to flip it or manage it as a rental), then there will now be a 45-day hold period in which tenants, potential owner-occupants, nonprofits, cooperatives, and others can purchase the property by either matching or exceeding the auction’s winning bid!

 For updates on our housing and policy work, sign up below.